Become a Trustee.

 Training

-Trustees are provided with training to allow then to fulfil their roles effectively.
+Trustees are provided with training to allow them to fulfil their roles effectively.
 As well as induction booklets, this training in the past has included seminars run by Chartered Accountants.

-“It’s important to support the development of developing creative individuals as they have an important role to play in driving innovations in culture, society, health, economic growth and place-making.”
+“It’s important to support the development of creative individuals, as they have an important role to play in driving innovations in culture, society, health, economic growth and place-making.”

-Louise is a Member of the Chartered Institute of Fundraising (MCIOF) and has enjoyed working successfully in fundraising, business development and communications for 20 years.
-Louise currently works for the South Western Ambulance Charity supporting their dedicated staff and volunteers, and supporting work to improve cardiac arrest survival rates.
+Louise is a Member of the Chartered Institute of Fundraising and has enjoyed a successful career in fundraising, business development and communications for over 25 years.

 What experience does Louise bring to the Board?

-Previously Louise has worked in the arts and cultural sector as the Fundraiser for The Box in Plymouth, and the community and environment sector as SW Regional Development Manager for Groundwork.
-She also works in the private sector through her work with a number of her family businesses involved in student and holiday accommodation, and housing development.
+Previously Louise has worked in the Arts and Culture sector as the Fundraiser for The Box in Plymouth, and in the Community and Environment sector as SW Regional Development Manager for Groundwork.
+She also works in the private sector through her work in her family’s property-based businesses.

 Why did Louise want to join?

-If you’d like to join us, please email charitabletrust@aup.ac.uk
+If you’d like to talk to us more about what we do email charitabletrust@aup.ac.uk

 Interested in our current plans?